-Theme: Bridging the Gaps Between the United States and the Muslim World
+Theme: Bridging Gaps in U.S. Relations with the Muslim World

-Who Can Apply: Senior media professionals from print, broadcast and online news organizations, including reporters, writers, editors, producers, columnists, bloggers and editorial writers with a minimum of ten years of experience are eligible to apply.
-Participating journalists will include at least four American and six Asian journalists from countries with substantial Muslim populations, defined as: Afghanistan, Bangladesh, India, Indonesia, Iran, Malaysia, Nepal, Pakistan, the Philippines, Singapore, Sri Lanka, Thailand and Timor Leste.
-Participant-paid slots are also open for qualified journalists from countries NOT listed above.
+Who Can Apply: Media professionals from print, broadcast and online news organizations, including reporters, writers, editors, producers, columnists, bloggers and editorial writers with a minimum of ten years of experience are eligible to apply.
+The Senior Journalists Seminar will include 14-16 journalists from the United States and countries with substantial Muslim populations, defined as: Afghanistan, Bangladesh, China, Egypt, India, Indonesia, Iran, Iraq, Israel, Malaysia, Nepal, Pakistan, Palestine, the Philippines, Singapore, Sri Lanka, Thailand, Timor Leste, Tunisia and Turkey.
+Successful candidates represent the diversity of religions (e.g. covered and non-covered Muslims, Jews, Hindus, Catholics and Christians), ethnicities, and regional differences within the United States, Southeast Asia, South Asia and the Middle East.
+Preference is given to those journalists who offer compelling story ideas, clear dissemination strategies and who specialize in beats such as foreign relations, security, politics and religion.
+American and Middle Eastern journalists who cover arts and culture are also strongly encouraged to apply.
 Fluency in English is required.

 **The East-West Center strongly encourages you to submit your application materials early in case the Selection Committee has concerns or questions.**